Emad-COMBINE-lab/clasp/README.md

 - Fill in missing links in the data prep docs
 - Write and test download script
 - Add citation to readme
-- Finish readme
-- Make sure env set up is seamless
+- Make sure env set up is seamless (+ on cpu)
-- Test all code on MacOS
+- Test all code again on CPU and GPU
 - Get external lab member to review code and docs
 - License the code